MichielvNederpelt/TMD-ASSIGN-2/README.md

 This approach is a simple way of extracting predicates and arguments.
 Unfortunately, it isn't flawless since rules are hard coded which does not provide space for exceptions.
 We found that some predicates had a different dependency label, which results in overlooking that predicate.
 Another problem was labeling incorrect predicates or arguments based on the rules.
 Replicating this approach can be done by running predicates_from_dependency.py.

+** Needs to be rewritten since things changed compared to the first week(s)

 ## Description of the classification task for argument classification: